Is the Rapture Pre- or Post-Trib?

 2 Thessalonians 1

-Don’t these verses tell us that the “Rapture” and the 2nd Coming are the same thing because [see explanation following]:
+Could it be that the “Rapture” and the 2nd Coming are the same thing?
+[See explanation following]:

 “6 God is just: He will pay back trouble to those who trouble you 7 and give relief to you who are troubled, and to us as well.
 This will happen when the Lord Jesus is revealed from heaven in blazing fire with his powerful angels.
 8 He will punish those who do not know God and do not obey the gospel of our Lord Jesus.
 9 They will be punished with everlasting destruction and shut out from the presence of the Lord and from the glory of his might 10 on the day he comes to be glorified in his holy people and to be marveled at among all those who have believed.
 This includes you, because you believed our testimony to you.”
 NIV [highlights, bold type added for emphasis]